5G-MAG/rt-mbms-mw-android/README.md

 branch of this project serves as an integration branch for new features.
 Consequently, please make sure to switch to the `development` branch before starting the implementation of a new feature.

+## Acknowledgement
+The MBMS MW Android was originally developed by Bistem, Nakolos and ORS.